This PDF is the current document as it appeared on Public Inspection on 12/21/2016 at 08:45 am.

 (3) Records about a third party.
 Where a request for records pertains to a third party, a requester may receive greater access by submitting a notarized authorization signed by that individual, a declaration by that individual made in compliance with the requirements set forth in 28 U.S.C.
 1746 authorizing disclosure of the records to the requester, proof of guardianship, or proof that the individual is deceased (e.g., a copy of a death certificate or an obituary).
 OPIC may require a requester to supply additional information if necessary in order to verify that a particular individual has consented to disclosure.

 (b) Description of records sought.
 Requesters must describe the records sought in sufficient detail to enable OPIC personnel to locate them with a reasonable amount of effort.
 To the extent possible, requesters should include specific information that may assist OPIC in identifying the requested records, such as the project name, contract number, date or date range, country, title, name, author, recipient, subject matter of the record, or reference number.
 In general, requesters should include as much detail as possible about the specific records or the types of records sought.
-If a requester fails to reasonably describe the records sought, OPIC will inform the requester what additional information is needed or why the request is deficient.
-Any time you spend clarifying your request in response to OPIC's inquiry is excluded from the 20 working-day period (or any extension of this period) that OPIC has to respond to your request.
-Requesters who are attempting to reformulate or modify such a request may discuss their request with a FOIA Officer or a FOIA Public Liaison.
-When a requester fails to provide sufficient detail after having been asked to clarify a request OPIC shall notify the requester that the request has not been properly made and that no further action will be taken.
+Before submitting their requests, requesters may contact OPIC's FOIA Office or FOIA Public Liaison to Start Printed Page 93866discuss the records they seek and to receive assistance in describing the records.
+If a requester fails to reasonably describe the records sought, OPIC will inform the requester what additional information is needed or why the request is otherwise insufficient.
+Requesters who are attempting to reformulate or modify such a request may discuss their request with the FOIA Office or FOIA Public Liaison.
+If a request does not reasonably describe the records sought, OPIC's response to the request may be delayed.

 (c) Format.
-You may state the format (paper copies, electronic scans, etc.) in which you would like OPIC to provide the requested records.
+Requests may state a preferred format for released records including electronic formats.
+The records will be provided in the preferred format if the record is readily reproducible in that format.
 If you do not state a preference, you will receive any released records in the format most convenient to OPIC.

 (e) Fees.
-You must state you willingness to pay fees under these regulations or, alternately, your willingness to pay up to a specified limit.
-If you believe that you qualify for a partial or total fee waiver under § 706.10(c) you should request a waiver and provide justification as required by § 706.10(c).
+You should state your willingness to pay fees under these regulations or, alternately, your willingness to pay up to a specified limit.
+If you believe that you qualify for a partial or total fee waiver under 706.24 you should request a waiver and provide justification as required by 706.24.
 If your request does not contain a statement of your willingness to pay fees or a request for a fee waiver, OPIC will consider your request an agreement to pay up to $25.00 in fees.

 (b) Duplication is reproducing a copy of a record or of the information contained in it, necessary to respond to a FOIA request.
 Copies can take the form of paper, audiovisual materials, or electronic records, among others.

-(b) An Educational Use request is one made on behalf of an educational institution, defined as any school that Start Printed Page 72846operates a program of scholarly research.
-A requester in this category must show that the request is authorized by, and is made under the auspices of, a qualifying institution and that the records are not sought for a commercial use, but rather are sought to further scholarly research.
-Records requested for the intention of fulfilling credit requirements are not considered to be sought for an educational institution's use.
+(b) An Educational Use request is one made on behalf of an educational institution, defined as any school that operates a program of scholarly research.
+A requester in this category must show that the request is made in connection with his or her role at the educational institution.
+OPIC may request verification from the requester that the request is in furtherance of scholarly research.

 (c) A Noncommercial Scientific Institution Use request is a request made on behalf of a noncommercial scientific institution, defined as an institution that is not operated on a “commercial” basis, as defined in paragraph (a) of this section, and that is operated solely for the purpose of conducting scientific research, the results of which are not intended to promote any particular product or industry.
 A requester in this category must show that the request is authorized by and is made under the auspices of a qualifying institution and that the records are sought to further scientific research and not for a commercial use.

 (d) A News Media Request is a request made by a representative of the news media in that capacity.
-A representative of the news media is defined as any person or entity that actively gathers information of potential interest to a segment of the public, uses its editorial skills to turn the raw materials into a distinct work, and distributes that work to an audience.
+A representative of the news media is defined as any person or entity that gathers information of potential interest to a segment of the public, uses its editorial skills to turn the raw materials into a distinct work, and distributes that work to an audience.
 The term “news” means information that is about current events or that would be of current interest to the public.
 Examples of news media entities include television or radio stations that broadcast news to the public at large and publishers of periodicals that disseminate news and make their products available through a variety of means to the general public.
-A request for records that supports the news-dissemination function of the requester shall not be considered to be for a commercial use.
-“Freelance” journalists who demonstrate a solid basis for expecting publication through a news media entity shall be considered as working for that entity.
+A request for records that supports the Start Printed Page 93867news-dissemination function of the requester shall not be considered to be for a commercial use.
+“Freelance” journalists who demonstrate a solid basis for expecting publication through a news media entity shall be considered as a representative of the news media.
 A publishing contract would provide the clearest evidence that publication is expected; however, OPIC shall also consider a requester's past publication record in making this determination.
-OPIC's decision to grant a requester media status will be made on a case-by-case basis based upon the requester's intended use.

-(ii) For each hour spent by personnel searching for requested records, including electronic searches that do not require new programming, the fees will be as follows: Professional—$41.50; and administrative—$33.50.
+(ii) For each quarter hour spent by personnel searching for requested records, including electronic searches that do not require new programming, the fees will be as follows: Professional—$13.75; and administrative—$7.50.

 (i) The first 100 pages of duplication (or the cost equivalent for other media); and